SarahNakamura/BIOI_Senior_Project/README.md

 The files were downloaded to Holland Computing Center (HCC) under my account using the manifest file generated from the database and Portal-client on HCC.
 Portal-client is a python-based client used for downloading large datafiles.
 It will read the manifest files as an input and would download the files to the specified destination.
 HCC has a pre-installed version of Portal-client (igs-portal-client/1.4) and will be available once installed.
 (If a newer version if available, I suggest to use the updated version of the software.)
 ```
+# Load portal-client to your system
 module load igs-portal-client/1.4
+# Run portal-client and download all files
+portal_client -m path/to/MANIFEST_FILE -d path/to/destination
 ```

 ## Quality Control
 ### 1.FastQC
 Bash scripts (Since the sequence files were very large, I wrote three separate bash scripts to run them separately):